 To create a stock-tail, Pope recommends using broth, rather than water, as the diluent in the drink, and from there, anything is possible.
 “Broths play well with most spirits, both neutral and aromatic,” she says.
 She’s paired applejack, gin and vodka with Swanson chicken and beef broths and stocks and has also made stock drinks incorporating sherry, aquavit, genever, mezcal, Irish whiskey and scotch.

-When it comes to stock-tails, the opportunities are endless, but these five recipes will get you started on brothy greatness.
+When it comes to stock-tails, the opportunities are endless, but these five recipes will start you on brothy greatness.

-Warm chicken soup may be your go-to on a sick day, but why not take it up a notch with some gin and juice?
-This chicken-stock-based Hot Toddy by Pope turns your sick day into a party in the best way possible.
+Warm chicken soup may be your go-to on a sick day, but why not startle that base with some gin and juice?
+This chicken-stock-based Hot Toddy by Pope turns your sick day into a party of sorts.
+Free-range chicken broth is mixed with dry gin, fresh lime juice, pineapple syrup and a dose of Sriracha for a spicy wallop.
+It tastes so good, you might find yourself calling in “sick” more often.

-This riff on the traditional Hot Toddy by Johnny Swet of JIMMY at The James hotel in New York City plays up chicken soup’s savory flavors by adding carrot and celery.
-And who doesn’t want a good snack-like garnish in any drink?
+This riff on the traditional Hot Toddy by Johnny Swet of Jimmy at The James hotel in New York City plays up chicken soup’s savoriness.
+Floral gin is combined with hot chicken stock, fresh lemon juice and celery bitters, and the garnish is very chicken-soup-appropriate: carrot and celery sticks, plus a sprig of fresh parsley.
+The cocktail will cure what ails you, and who doesn’t want a garnish that doubles as a crunchy snack?

-Ambitious home cooks who want to add some fancy French flavors to their cocktail glasses should try this duck-stock-based drink by Eric Rivera, the executive chef at Seattle’s The Bookstore Bar & Café, that will seriously impress dinner guests.
+Ambitious home cooks who want to add fancy French flavors to their cocktail glasses should try this duck-stock-based drink by Eric Rivera, the executive chef at Seattle’s The Bookstore Bar & Café.
+The homemade duck stock is mixed with absinthe and alpine liqueur and then garnished with juniper, rosemary and caraway seeds for an herbal and aromatic treat that will seriously impress your dinner guests.

-Those who can’t resist a smoky cocktail or order the first drink on the menu promising a garnish of cured meat should stir up this four-ingredient bacon-flavored bourbon drink, by Dylan Holcomb of Denver’s Beatrice & Woodsley and Mario’s Double Daughter’s Salotto, served on some seriously meaty rocks.
+Those who can’t resist a smoky cocktail or order the first drink on the menu promising a garnish of cured meat should stir up this meaty, four-ingredient bourbon drink.
+It comes from Dylan Holcomb of Denver’s Beatrice & Woodsley and Mario’s Double Daughter’s Salotto, and it begins with bacon-flavored bourbon.
+Averna amaro adds a hint of bitterness while a few dashes of walnut bitters round things out.
+But we’re not done.
+The cocktail is stirred with bison bone broth ice cubes and garnished with a beef rib.
+Yep, a beef rib.